ZhuangLab/storm-analysis/doc/source/parameters.rst

 * **max_z** - Maximum z value for z fitting, specified in um.

 * **min_z** - Minimum z value for z fitting, specified in um.

-* **orientation** - CCD orientation, generally you should use "normal", but if you want to compare the analysis with older versions of Insight3 you'll sometimes find that "inverted" works best.

 * **pixel_size** - CCD pixel size (in nm).

 * **start_frame** - The frame to start analysis on, ``-1`` = start at the beginning of the film.